BIN310 Selected Topics in Microbial Genomics

 Course frequency: Odd years

 Modern sequencing technology, shotgun and amplicon sequencing.
 Assembly and annotations of genomes and metagenomes.
-Simulation of sequencing data, both Illumina and Nanopore.
-Analyses of data from microbial communities (readcount-tables).
+Comparative genomics.
+Analyses of data from microbial communities.
+Use of High Performance Computing facilities.

 KNOWLEDGE: The ideas behind commonly used algorithms for processing and analysis of sequence data.
 Get to know a UNIX computing cluster and simple shell scripting.
 Know some common statistical methods for metagenome-studies and apply these on real data using R and R-packages.

-SKILLS: Be able to apply elements from the topics above to solve a project assignment in the course.
+SKILLS: Be able to apply elements from the topics above to solve project assignments in the course.
 Making simple shell-scripts and R-scripts and run heavier analyses on a UNIX computing cluster.
 Present material both orally and in a written report.

-GENERAL COMPETENCE: Be able to make use of, and understand, the computational pipelines of the future.
+GENERAL COMPETENCE: Be able to make use of, and understand, the future computational pipelines of (meta)genome studies.
 Practical programming competence, directed toward analysis og bio-data.

 Active use of Canvas.

 Will be specified at the beginning of the course.